 LLM-Friendly Context

-The goal is stable downstream execution: the next agent should know what to read, what to do, what counts as success, and when to stop or escalate.
+The goal is stable downstream execution: the next agent should know what to read, what to do, what counts as success, and which unresolved decisions can change the result.

 Core Rules